 Actual 45 mm size by Georges Hantz, Genf / H. Wildermuth, Winterthur.

-Her yearning is well received, with the Swiss Cross rays stylised brilliantly diverging all directions in the heavens above, forever bestowing forth the everlasting protection, freedom and independence conferred upon by the Old Suisse Confederation.
+The Confederate Cross resonating stylized rays brilliantly diverging in all directions speaks of the everlasting protection, freedom and independence conferred by the Confederation.

-Historical monuments of Grossmünster, (Great Minister) Romanesque-style Protestant church, and Fraumünster, (Women's Minster) towers over the cityscape rooftops of Old Zürich.
+The champions’ garland encircles the historical monuments of Grossmünster (Great Minster), the Romanesque-style Protestant church, and the revered Fraumünster (Women's Minster) towers over the cityscape rooftops of Old Zürich.

 A traditional crossbow reminiscent of Wilhelm Tell’s legacy, takes pride of place above the champions’ garland of glory.

 On the left, an intricately sculptured bust of Venus, depicts lush and fertile lands, declaring the city’s eternal growth.
 On the right, an immaculately sculptured bust of Mercury, portrays industrious commerce, declaring the city’s abundant wealth.